All companies

 1. Explicit Secure-vs-Community Cloud dual pricing.
 Most cloud platforms hide reliability trade-offs inside “premium-by-default” architectures.
 RunPod publishes both Secure Cloud (enterprise DCs, SLA-backed) and Community Cloud (partner DCs, no SLA) at separate rate cards, letting customers pick per-workload based on whether they value SLA backing or rock-bottom cost.
 This transparent reliability tiering is unusual in cloud infrastructure.

-2. Largest published GPU ladder (RTX 4090 through B200).
+2. Largest published GPU ladder (RTX A5000 through B300).
 Most platforms commit to either consumer/workstation GPUs (Vast.ai) or data-center GPUs (Fireworks, Together).
-RunPod publishes RTX 4090 ($0.69/hr) all the way through B200 ($5.89/hr) in a single rate card.
+RunPod publishes RTX A5000 ($0.27/hr) all the way through B300 Blackwell-Ultra ($7.39/hr, added 2026-06-30) in a single rate card — a ~27× span from workstation to frontier.
+The platform reaches new Blackwell-Ultra silicon within weeks of availability, keeping the top of the ladder current.
 This breadth captures hobbyist through enterprise on the same platform.

 3. Five-SKU storage rate card with running-vs-idle differential.
 Volume Disk pricing changes based on whether the associated Pod is active ($0.10 running vs $0.20 idle) — a 2× idle premium that incentivizes customers to delete unused volumes.
 This behavioral pricing nudge is unusual in cloud storage and addresses customer complaints about accumulating idle storage costs.